 - availability of intermediate care entitlements such as aids and adaptations;

 - eligibility and applying for disability benefits and other types of benefits;

 - availability of employment support for disabled adults;

-- children’s social care services and transition to adult care and support;
+- children’s social care services and transition from children’s services to adult care and support services;

 - availability of carers’ services and benefits;

 - sources of independent information, advice and advocacy;

 - the Court of Protection, Power of Attorney and becoming a Deputy;